 "Close to Home" ("War of the Worlds")

-Pencil Marks: When I was a kid of barely two years, my parents decided to bring me to my first movie, therefore cementing my lifelong love of films.
-The flick they chose to take their young toddler son?
-Jaws.
-Yup.
-I was a Spielberg brat before I knew who the heck Spielberg was.
 Ever since that seminal moment, I've always been partial to Steven's films.
-I even enjoy most of the flicks he's made that others just can't get into (A.I. - 1941).
-So when word came that he was remaking a sci-fi classic and that it would be a summer time flick, I signed on immediately.
-Of course I waited till the last minute to actually draw the pic, but I still got it done.
+I even enjoy most of the flicks he's made that others just can't get into ("A.I..: Artificial Intelligence", "1941").
+So, when word came he was remaking a sci-fi classic and it would be a summertime flick, I signed on immediately.
+Of course, I waited till the last minute to draw the pic, but I still got it done.

 He didn't have anything to prove to me, but damn I'm glad he did. - Jake